 Payment rates for medicare primary enrollees

-Contractor shall bill Medicare as the primary payer for Medicare Part A and B Covered Services in accord with Medicare coverage and billing requirements.
-Health Carrier is responsible only for Coinsurance and Deductibles not covered by Medicare.
-Contractor must submit a Medicare “Explanation of Benefits” when submitting a billing to Health Carrier for Coinsurance and Deductibles not covered by Medicare.
+Skilled Nursing Facilities and Acute Rehabilitation Facilities shall bill Medicare as the primary payer for Medicare Part A and B Covered Services in accord with Medicare coverage and billing requirements.
+Kaiser Permanente is responsible only for Coinsurance and Deductibles not covered by Medicare.
+Skilled Nursing Facilities and Acute Rehabilitation Facilities must submit a Medicare “Explanation of Benefits” when submitting a billing to Kaiser Permanente for Coinsurance and Deductibles not covered by Medicare.

 Authorizations for items or services not covered by Medicare (excluding Coinsurance and Deductibles) must be obtained in advance from Nursing Home Services.
 If the need for such items or services is known prior to admission, Kaiser Permanente staff shall make the necessary arrangements.
 If the need is established following admission, Contractor shall contact the CMLN.
 Such items or services must be ordered directly by the CMLN.

 Contractor shall submit invoices for these items or services in accord with this Agreement.
 Payment by Health Carrier for these excluded items or services will be at Contractor’s cost, which cost must be supported by original invoices.